-- 55. The above paragraphs are incorporated herein by reference. - 56.
+- 46. The above paragraphs are incorporated herein by reference. - 47.
 The Department of Defense and the Department of the Treasury are agencies subject to the requirements of the APA.
-5 U.S.C. § 701(b)(1).

-- 57. Defendants' designation of Xiaomi as a CCMC constitutes final agency action that is reviewable by this Court. - 58.
-The APA requires a reviewing court to set aside agency action that is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law," "contrary to constitutional right," "in excess of statutory jurisdiction, authority, or limitations, or short of statutory right," or "without observance of procedure required by law."
-5 U.S.C. § 706(2)(A)-(D). - 59.
+5 U.S.C. § 701(b)(1). - 48.
+Defendants' designation of Xiaomi as a CCMC constitutes final agency action that is reviewable by this Court. - 49.
+The APA requires a reviewing court to set aside agency action that is "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with the law."
+5 U.S.C. § 706(2)(A). - 50.
 Under the arbitrary and capricious standard, "the agency must examine the relevant data and articulate a satisfactory explanation for its action including a rational connection between the facts found and the choice made."
 Motor Vehicle Mfrs.
 Ass'n of U.S., Inc. v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983).
 An agency rule is arbitrary and capricious "if the agency has relied on factors which Congress has not intended it to consider, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before the agency, or is so implausible that it could not be ascribed to a difference in view or the product of agency expertise."
+Id.
-Id. - 60.
-Defendants' designation of Xiaomi as a CCMC is arbitrary and capricious, an abuse of discretion, and otherwise not in accordance with law because, among other things, Defendants failed to articulate a reasonable explanation for their decision.
-Moreover, that decision necessarily runs counter to any accurate information that was before the agencies and is not in accordance with law because Xiaomi does not qualify for designation under Section 1237 because it is not "owned or controlled by, or affiliated with, the People's Liberation Army or a ministry of the government of the People's Republic of China," nor "owned or controlled by an entity affiliated with the defense industrial base of the People's Republic of China."
-NDAA FY99 § 1237(b)(4)(B).

-61. Defendants' unlawful acts are causing and will continue to cause irreparable harm to Xiaomi and third parties.
+- 51. Defendants' designation of Xiaomi as a CCMC is arbitrary and capricious because, among other things, Defendants failed to articulate a reasonable explanation for their decision.
+Moreover, that decision necessarily runs counter to any accurate evidence that was before the agencies, and is otherwise not in accordance with law, because Xiaomi is neither "owned or controlled by, or affiliated with, the People's Liberation Army or a ministry of the government of the People's Republic of China," nor "owned or controlled by an entity affiliated with the defense industrial base of the People's Republic of China," as required by Section 1237. - 52.
+Defendants' unlawful acts are causing and will continue to cause irreparable harm to Xiaomi and third parties.